cuongdinhngo/otp-auth/README.md

 3- Apply the migrations:

-_Will create a table called `notifications` to store generated OTP information._
+_It will create a table called `notifications` to store generated OTP information._

 ```
 $ php artisan migrate